 5. Organize a Watermelon Eating Contest

-Put together a watermelon eating contest with your local neighborhood pals or invite some close friends over and make it day.
+Put together a watermelon eating contest with your local neighborhood pals or invite some close friends over and make it a day.
 Order some fun watermelon themed tablecloths and plates.
 Get cups and all the goodies.
 And then buy some watermelons and get to cutting.
 But don’t forget to create a prize for the winner of the watermelon eating contest!
-And if the participants still wear diapers, make sure to pack a few extra!
+And if the participants still wear diapers, make sure to pack a few extras!
 It could get messy.

 6. Set up a Library Competition

 Create a family book reading goal and try and see who can read the most books.
 Then pick a weekly day where the kids go to the library and check out books.
 If your babies are little, it keeps you interested in reading to them with a constant rotation of new, fun books.
 And if your kids are older, it keeps them interested in reading with their weekly trip!
 It’s funny how a simple competition can spur on summer reading!
 And make sure to join in and turn off the TV, too, when it’s reading time.
-Then make sure the end of summer winner gets to pick a fun movie to see together as family.
+Then make sure the end of summer winner gets to pick a fun movie to see together as a family.
 Or another family night out of their choice!

 7. Hunker Down for a Classic Movie Marathon

 There are so many great movies out there that your kids may never see unless YOU introduce them!
 Use the summer to work them through a certain type of movie or series.
-Maybe you use the books you read to watch the movies that correspond.
-Harry Potter, Lord of The Rings, Diary of a Wimpy Kid, etc. OR maybe you pick your favorite movies from your childhood so that your kids can join in on the movie references you constantly make – Back to the Future or Indiana Jones.
+Maybe you use the books you read to watch the movies that correspond to them: Harry Potter, Lord of The Rings, Diary of a Wimpy Kid, etc. OR maybe you pick your favorite movies from your childhood so that your kids can join in on the movie references you constantly make – Back to the Future or Indiana Jones.
 Or maybe you just introduce them to old classic Disney movies.
 Whatever it is, use it as a time to bond as a family.
 Because “Great Scott” – there is no time like the present!